-- Preside over the business meeting of the World Service Conference. - Communicate with the World Board as necessary in order to be prepared for the conference meeting.
+- ◆ Preside over the CAR and CAT-related Discussion and Decisions Sessions of the World Service Conference. - Facilitate decision making in other conference sessions, at the request of the World Board - ♦ Communicate with the World Board as necessary in order to be prepared for the conference meeting.